preranah7/SIMON-SAYS-GAME/README.md

-SIMON SAYS Game using javascript.
+SIMON SAYS Game using javascript.<br>
+Based on a memory game